-36. CRIMINAL BACKGROUND CHECKS FOR STUDENTS
+CRIMINAL BACKGROUND CHECKS FOR STUDENTS

-All students must have a background check completed by the agency designated by the Department of Respiratory Therapy, prior to beginning the upper division phase.
-The information obtained from the
+All CHPW students must have a background check completed by the agency designated by the CHPW, prior to acceptance in their respective role.

-Department of Respiratory Therapy investigation will be shared with the Dean in the College of Health Professions and Wellness, and with the administrative personnel at any/all assigned clinical sites or agencies as required by the policies of these agencies or institutions.
+In the case of faculty, clinical associates, and adjuncts, the University's employment process also requires one or more additional background checks.
+The information obtained from the CHPW investigation will be shared with the Dean of the CHPW, and with the administrative personnel at any/all assigned clinical sites or agencies as required by the policies of these agencies or institutions.
 The information obtained in the reports rendered to the University shall be kept confidential except to the extent necessary in making admission, employment, and clinical assignment decisions.